-New or modified products or business need to be reviewed and approved by the corresponding Business Acceptance Committee (Line of Business).
+New or modified products or businesses need to be reviewed and approved by the corresponding Business Acceptance Committee ('BAC').
 In addition to the BAC acceptance and in order to ensure full compliance towards Legal Entity specific concerns, the RMC must approve the business or product.